-You can begin with a brief prayer.
+Before listening to the recording, you might want to offer a brief prayer as preparation.
 One example might be:

 Lord God, thank you for this day.
-Help me to listen to the story of Pentecost and to hear how it might apply to me.
+Help me listen to the story of Pentecost and hear how it might apply to me.
 Amen.

-Reflection Questions
+Questions

-After listening to the Story of Pentecost, sit silently for a minute or two and then consider the following questions:
+After listening to the recording, sit silently for a minute or two and then consider the following questions:

-- 1) How do you think waiting and praying for ten days might have contributed to the experience of the Apostles?
-Do you think it might have opened them to the experience of the Holy Spirit in some way? - 2) Do you think that what Luke describes as "a sound like the rush of a violent wind" was a real sound?
+- 1) What stands out for you in this story? - 2) How do you think waiting and praying for ten days might have contributed to the experience of the Apostles?
+Do you think it might have opened them to a new experience of the Spirit in some way? - 3) Do you think that what Luke describes as "a sound like the rush of a violent wind" was a real sound?
 Or was it a description of a spiritual experience of some sort?

-- 3) Does this story remind you of any experience in your life? - 4) The Apostles waited and prayed, were inspired by the Holy Spirit, and then headed back into the world.
-How might you apply this pattern to your own life and work. - 5) It could be a powerful experience to, like the Apostles, be intentional about praying each day leading up to Pentecost.
-If you were to follow their example, how and when would you plan to pray?"
+How do you imagine it? - 4) What do you think it would have been like to have been in the upper room at that time? - 5) Luke refers to the experience of being "filled with the Holy Spirit."
+What do you think this might have been like for the Apostles?
+How do you think it affected the way they understood and approached their mission?
+Do you believe it empowered them in some way? - 6) According to Acts, the Apostles waited and prayed, were inspired by the Holy Spirit, and then headed back into the world.
+How might you apply this pattern to your own life and work? - 7) How and when do you plan to pray during the days leading to Pentecost?